-Level 3 Extended Diploma students from further education Colleges. www.nidirect.gov.uk/articles/all-ireland-scholarships
+Level 3 Extended Diploma students from further education Colleges.
+All Ireland Scholarships | nidirect

 Uversity Scholarships

 Uversity Scholarships provide financial support to individuals 23 years or older who wish to pursue a Bachelor's degree in any subject in one of their participating institutions in Northern Ireland and the Republic of Ireland.
 Past Belfast Met students have been successful recipients of this scholarship award.